This lesson plan promotes effective word choice with a fun and exciting introduction of connotation through an examination of sports team names.

 - The third student raises her/his hand and repeats the same question in a confused tone.

-Write on the blackboard, "The student asked to go to the office."
+- Write on the board, "The student asked to go to the office."

 Step 1: Discuss the meaning of the sentence, "The student asked to go to the office."
 Ask the class if the sentence gives the reader any information about the student.
 Can they visualize the way the student asked the question?
 Point out that the sentence is rather bland, without any vivid language to visualize the scene.